yujonathan/yujonathan.github.io/cv.md

 * Measured plasma flow with Mach probes and compared with the phase velocity of plasma fluctuations from Langmuir probes for shear/turbulence interaction studies
 * Measured angular distribution of sputtered particles for modeling ion thruster lifetimes

-### Consulting, DULY Research Inc., 2001 – 2003
-* Won Phase I ($100,000) and Phase II ($750,000) Department of Energy Small Business Innovation Research (SBIR) grants titled “An Ultra Low Emittance DC/RF Photoelectron Injector,” 2001–2002
-* Wrote proposal for National Institute of Health SBIR grant titled “A Liquid Jet Target for Laser Driven Proton Radiotherapy,” 2001

 ### Researcher for Doctoral Study, Department of Physics, UCSD, 1999 – 2004
 * Research was published and highlighted by the world's premier physics letter journal *Physical Review Letters*
 * Achieved first observations and measurements of fluid echoes in a pure electron plasma.
 Wrote code for image analysis and first-principles modeling.
 Through detailed comparison to theory, explicitly demonstrated the reversible nature of spatial Landau damping, which touched on deep questions regarding the asymmetry of time.

+### Consulting, DULY Research Inc., 1998 – 2004
+* Obtained $850,000 in funding from U.S. Department of Energy SBIR grants to research and develop novel concepts for particle accelerator front-end designs